ClinPsyD Doctorate in Clinical Psychology / Programme details

 Programme content for year 1

-Clinical training is supervised by experienced clinical psychologists.
+Clinical training is supervised by experienced clinical psychologists and other psychological practitioners.
 A wide range of supervisors is available and there is a wealth of clinical expertise within the geographical area.

 Programme content for year 3